kiba/Writings/for_science/chp24_reckoning.md

 How ironic, she thought.

 "My fellow representatives..." she said.
 "I am sure that you are shocked as I am.
 Paranoia already started to rule us.
 Already I have been given the stink eyes by some of you here.
 But to fear me based simply on the party I belonged to?
-Remember that in such an elaborate conspiracy, they have already run.
+Remember that in such an elaborate conspiracy, they have already won.
 Whatever their gambit we think we saw, they have another.
-They are invincible."
+They are invincible.
+We have to assume that more is not amongst us, or we risk immense civil disorder."

 "You're right.
 If we tried to play mind games with them, we already have lost", another representative, Sako Shiro said.
 "The conspiracy is not based on some impossibly high level cooperation of agents that any conspiracy theorists can see though.
 They have subverted them after all.
 But what do you propose, representative Juri?
 How do we fix this?"